Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Methodology

-Our objective is to protect sensitive data without modifying any FL system settings (\eg, model structure) and the sensitive data themselves, while minimizing the impact of the proposed defence on the model performance.
-Given that model inversion attacks in FL reconstruct the inputs using gradients, which is the weighting of all the data points $\vx^j$ in the mini-batch (shown in Eqn.~\eqref{eq: grad_b}), our key insight is to insert samples (named with Concealing Samples) that can imitate the sensitive data on the gradient level in the mini-batch, while ensuring that these samples are visually dissimilar from the sensitive data.
-As such, the gradients over the mini-batch will confuse the adversaries by obfuscating the gradient from the sensitive data and that from the concealing samples.
-Specifically, in Eqn.~\eqref{eq: grad_b}, we assume that the sensitive data point $\vx^s$, we aim to craft the concealing sample $\vx^r$ which makes $\partial \mathcal{L} / \partial \vy^r_{l}$ approaching $\partial \mathcal{L} / \partial \vy^s_{l}$.
-Then after averaging, the effect of the concealing samples would not be ignored.
-The gradient contains the information about the sensitive data, the concealing sample obfuscates the gradient, so the reconstruction through such gradient would also contain the information from the concealing sample, which could visually obfuscate the reversed sensitive data.
+Our objective is to protect sensitive data without modifying any FL settings (\eg, model structure) and the sensitive data themselves, while minimizing the impact of the proposed defense on the model performance.
+Previously, we discussed that model inversion attacks reconstruct the inputs using the gradient information since the gradient encapsulates sufficient information about data samples to reconstruct them (see \cref{eq: mp_grad}).
+We note that while theoretically, attacks cannot precisely separate the gradient for each sample, they can be extremely successful in practice.
+Our key insight is to insert samples (referred to as concealed samples) to imitate the sensitive data on the gradient level while ensuring that these samples are visually dissimilar to the sensitive data.
+Our goal is to make it difficult or even impossible for the adversary to distinguish the gradient of the synthesized concealed samples from the gradient of the sensitive data.

-In general, we need to satisfy three goals as part of our defence: \begin{itemize} \item \textbf{Goal-1}: To imitate the sensitive data point, the concealing sample should have high gradient similarity with the sensitive data point. \item \textbf{Goal-2}: To protect the sensitive information, the reconstructed data through the new gradients should be visually dissimilar from the sensitive data. \item \textbf{Goal-3}: To maintain the performance of the model, the new gradient direction should be similar to the original gradient direction. \end{itemize}